 And if I did, there’s no way I could determine that what I experience is what you would experience as the custom-built wheels are, by definition, unique.
 The ones designed, built and assembled by others on contract for the wheel brands that sell them are at the mercy of what their contractors are sending them from lot to lot and how those contractors or contracts may change from year to year.
 They also have limited distribution and support networks, making whatever they offer, no matter how good, available for sale and service only to a limited number of you.

 As with any relatively new product category – whether it be road disc bikes or new consumer electronics or most anything else that grows organically – it often takes years for standards to be set.
 Usually, the strongest players call the shots and if the product category or ecosystem that it is part of is fragmented, standards bodies can take eons to reach an agreement.

 There are some dominant players in different segments of the cycling industry but none that cross all of its equipment segments.
 At this point, Shimano with its road disc groupset dominance and, to a lesser degree, some of the larger bike companies, are birthing and shaping the emerging standards for road disc wheelsets as there are no wheel makers nearly as dominant and the wheels must obviously work with the bikes and components.

-What I’m seeing as the emerging road bike standard is Thru Axle (TA) with a 12x100mm front axle diameter and width (rather than a 15×100) and a 12x142mm rear.
+What has emerged as the road bike standard is Thru Axle (TA) with a 12x100mm front axle diameter and width (rather than a 15x100mm) and a 12x142mm rear.
 New wheelsets are far more commonly comming with Shimano’s standard Center Lock (CL) hubs rather than 6 Bolt (6B) ones.

-Many wheels come with end caps and QRs that allow you to set up the wheelset to suit your frame and components.
-In some cases, you have to order them separately.
+Some wheels come with end caps and QRs that allow you to set up the wheelset to suit your frame and components.
+In some cases, you have to order (and buy) them separately.